Lamellae Orphicae Gold Foil Passports Discovered That Gave Ancient Greek Spirits The Keys To Elysium

 Four of these very special gold passports were discovered by archaeologists in the south of Italy in an ancient town called Thurii, where Herodotus is believed to have lived after he departed Athens in 443 BC.

-The writing on these Lamellae Orphicae showed just how venerated their owners must have once been as one of the inscriptions speaks of how they “come from the pure,” something they felt compelled to tell those in charge of the Underworld which would have included Hades, Persephone and others, according to Atlas Obscura.
+The writing on these Lamellae Orphicae showed just how venerated their owners must have once been as one of the inscriptions speaks of how they “come from the pure,” something they felt compelled to tell those in charge of the Underworld which would have included Hades, Persephone, and others, according to Atlas Obscura.

 One passport even claimed that the recently deceased individual was of such high standing that they could almost be classed in the same league as the gods themselves.